yasawibu/linksbypasser/README.md

 ## Additional Informations
 This project inspired by [AdsBypasser].

-The main purposes i created this project are:
+The main purposes I created this project are:
-* to learn javascript
+* to help me learn javascript
 * to make our life easier (not waiting countdown or clicking a button to continue)

 [AdsBypasser]: https://github.com/adsbypasser/adsbypasser